nttgin/BGPalerter/docs/configuration.md

 |perMessageDeflate| Enable gzip compression on the connection. |

 #### connectorRISDump
 It connects to the RIPEstat's BGPlay API and retrieves a RIS dump about the monitored resources.
 The retrieved dump is 2 hours old, due to limitations on the API side.

+Without this connector, when you start BGPalerter the monitoring will start based on new BGP updates.
+This means that you will not receive alerts before a new BGP update is propagated; e.g., if one of your prefixes is already hijacked when you start BGPalerter, you will not get notified immediately.

+This connector runs only in the two following conditions:
+- you enable it in the config.yml (commented out by default);
+- you didn't start BGPalerter in the last two hours.

 #### connectorTest